Observational Evidence for Primordial Black Holes: A Positivist Perspective: Evidence from Dark Matter and Unified Model

 The basis for all those constraints is the derivation of the density profile of the WIMP halos around the PBHs, which was given in Ref.~\cite{Carr:2020mqm}.
-Their result is depicted in Fig.~\ref{fig:rhochi}, which shows the presence of three initial scaling regimes,
+Their result is depicted in Fig.~\ref{fig:rhochi}, which exhibits three initial scaling regimes,

 Here, $f_{\chi}$ is the dark matter fraction in the WIMPs, $\rho_{\rm KD}$ is the cosmological density when they kinetically decouple, $\rho_{\rm eq}$ is the density at matter-radiation equality, and $r_{\Crm}$ and $r_{\Krm}$ depend on $M$ and $m_{\chi}$.
 However, the dynamical evolution of the halo needs to be taken into account, since WIMP annihilations significantly change the profile from its initial form and produce a flat core.
 The derivation of these results and further details can be found in Ref.~\cite{Carr:2020mqm}.
-Using $N$-body simulations, Boudaud {\it et al.}~\cite{Boudaud:2021irr} obtained exactly the same density profile as Carr {\it et al.}~\cite{Carr:2020mqm}, confirming the three-fold behaviour of Eq.~\eqref{eq:densityprofile2}.
+Using $N$-body simulations, Boudaud {\it et al.}~\cite{Boudaud:2021irr} obtained exactly the same density profile, confirming the three-fold behaviour of Eq.~\eqref{eq:densityprofile2}.

 The most stringent constraints come from extragalactic $\gamma$-ray background observations.
 The differential flux of $\gamma$-rays is produced by the {\it collective} annihilations of WIMPs around PBHs at all redshifts~\cite{Ullio:2002pj},